 Criterion B (status in Study Area) was assessed by determining the status or estimating the frequency of occurrence in the Study Area.
 This Criterion is included as it is an essential component for estimating overall blade strike risk.
-Data from field surveys conducted by NGH in 2012, 2013, 2015 and 2016, and by Umwelt in 2020 were primarily used to establish the ranking for this criterion.
 In the absence of species observations, likelihood of occurrence was predicted based on historical and local observations, known ranges and/or presence of suitable foraging or nesting habitat.